 6. Cable Disconnection

-After confirming that the machine has a weak gigabit speed, the first thing users should do is double-check their ethernet cable.
+After confirming that the device has a weak gigabit speed, the first thing users should do is double-check their ethernet cable.
 The most likely reason for this problem is a faulty cable.
 This is why users are not getting Gigabit Ethernet speeds due to cable disconnection.
 Replace the ethernet cable in the LAN port; a sound can be heard when the line is plugged back in.
 Loose cables in your ethernet connection can be an issue.
 Check the individual cables to determine if any are loose.
 Return the cable to its original spot.
+You can check home ethernet wiring guideline to setup ethernet cable connection at home.

 7. Internet Service Provider